Snake Island (Ukraine): Geography

 The bedrock of the island consists of Silurian and Devonian sedimentary rocks, primarily metamorphosed, highly cemented quartzite conglomerate-breccias, with subordinate conglomerate, sandstone and clay, which form cliffs surrounding the island up to 25 metres high.
-The structural geology of the island is defined by a wavy monocline orientated to the northeast, with a small anticline in the eastern part of the island.
+The structural geology of the island is defined by a wavy monocline oriented to the northeast, with a small anticline in the eastern part of the island.
 The island is crisscrossed by faults with both N-S and NE-SW orientations.

-The nearest coastal location to the island is Kubanskyi Island on the Ukrainian part of the Danube Delta, located 35 km away between the Bystroe Channel and Skhidnyi Channel.
+The nearest coastal location to the island is Kubanskyi Island on the Ukrainian part of the Danube Delta, located 35 km away between the Bystroe Canal and Skhidnyi Channel.
 The closest Romanian coastal city, Sulina, is 45 km away.
 The closest Ukrainian city is Vylkove, 50 km; however, there also is a port Ust-Dunaisk, 44 km away from the island.

-For the end of 2011 in Zmiinyi Island coastal waters, 58 fish species (12 of which are included into the Red Book of Ukraine) and six crab species were recorded.
+For the end of 2011 in Zmiinyi Island coastal waters, 58 fish species (12 of which are included in the Red Data Book of Ukraine) and six crab species were recorded.
 A presidential decree of 9 December 1998, Number 1341/98, declared the island and coastal waters as a state-protected area.
 The total protected area covers 232 ha.

 The island was one of the last hauling-out sites in the basin for critically endangered Mediterranean monk seals until the 1950s.